-Articles Occurrences when worn

-Khaki Service Dress

-Cloth Belt

-Brown Shoes

-Khaki Forage Cap

-Wellington Boots

-Overalls

-Spurs

-Caps, F.S.
-Blue
+Articles Occurrences when worn Khaki Service Dress Cloth Belt Brown Shoes Khaki Forage Cap When not on parade with troops.
+Wellington Boots Overalls Spurs Caps, F.S.
+Blue Worn with modified Mess Dress.

 35. Mourning.-On all occasions on which mourning has been specially ordered or is authorised in Q.R. and A.I., Officers are to wear a piece of black crepe $3\frac{1}{2}$ inches wide round the left arm above the elbow: no other mark of mourning is ever to be worn unless specially ordered.